 His family name was actually Draghi.
 However, as a result of moving from Pergola to Jesi the family gained the name of Pergolesi meaning ‘of Pergola’.

 Pergolesi was born in Jesi and initially studied music there under a local musician, Francesco Santi.
 In the 1720’s he went to Naples and attended the Conservatorio dei Poveri, where he earned himself prominence as a violinist.

 He was put in charge of the orchestra for Prince of Stigliano at Naples in 1732 producing a comic opera and mass.
-Following this, he produced his opera seria Il prigionier superbo whose success was achieved for the comic intermezzo la serva padrona appearing between acts.
+Following this, he produced his opera seria Il prigionier superbo whose success was achieved for the comic intermezzo la serva padrona (The Maid Turned Mistress) appearing between acts.